ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-14-by-pass-storekit-in-app-purchase-iOS-with-lldb.md

 Next instruction `cmp  x0, #0x3` will compare `transactionState` with `#0x3` (3 in decimal) to decide which location to branch in next instruction `b.eq  loc_10000dee0`.
 It would make sense here to compare `SKPaymentTransactionState` type with number `3` because `SKPaymentTransactionState` is `enum` type and will use its raw value to compare with `3`.
 [![SKPaymentTransactionState-enum]({{ site.baseurl }}/images/20200414/SKPaymentTransactionState-enum.png)]({{ site.baseurl }}/images/20200414/SKPaymentTransactionState-enum.png){:target="_blank"} <br/>**Figure 6: SKPaymentTransactionState enum**<br/><br/>

 From Apple implementation, `SKPaymentTransactionState` does not explicitly assign a raw value for each case, so the implicit value for each case is one more than the previous case.
-Because first case `purchasing` doesn’t have a value set, its value is 0.
-It would be same like this:
+Because the first case `purchasing` doesn’t have a value set, its value is 0.
+It would be same as this:
 ```Swift
 public enum SKPaymentTransactionState : Int {
     case purchasing = 0